Mermaid Avenue: Recording

 During the spring of 1995, Woody Guthrie's daughter Nora contacted English singer-songwriter Billy Bragg about writing music for a selection of completed Guthrie lyrics after Bragg played a Guthrie tribute concert in New York City's Central Park.
 Her father had left behind over a thousand sets of complete lyrics written between 1939 and 1967; as they had not been recorded by Guthrie, and he did not write music, none of these lyrics had any music other than a vague stylistic notation.

 Nora Guthrie's liner notes in Mermaid Avenue indicate that it was her intention that the songs be given to a new generation of musicians who would be able to make the songs relevant to a younger generation.
 Nora Guthrie contacted Bragg, who in turn approached Wilco and asked them to participate in the project as well.
 Wilco agreed, and in addition to recording with Bragg in Ireland, they were given their own share of songs to finish.

 Rather than recreating tunes in Guthrie's style, Bragg and Wilco created new, contemporary music for the lyrics.
 Released in 1998 as Mermaid Avenue, the results were met with critical success.
 The album received a Grammy nomination for Best Contemporary Folk Album, and went on to place fourth on the Pazz & Jop Critics Poll for 1998.

 Since the release of the Mermaid Avenue albums, several other musicians have released recordings that similarly have drawn upon unpublished Guthrie material.

 Man in the Sand, a documentary about the collaboration between Billy Bragg and Wilco, was released in 1999.
 A DVD of the film is included in Mermaid Avenue: The Complete Sessions.

 Bob Dylan tells in his autobiography that Woody Guthrie asked him to reach out to Guthrie's wife Margie and get the boxes of songs and poems that had been written but never set to melodies.
-Dylan makes his way to Guthrie's place but Margie was not there, only Guthrie's son Arlo and the babysitter.
+Dylan made his way to Guthrie's place but Margie was not there, only Guthrie's son Arlo and the babysitter.
 Neither had any idea about the box, and Dylan headed back to New York.
 Dylan writes in his autobiography Chronicles: "Forty years later, these lyrics would fall into the hands of Billy Bragg and the group Wilco and they would put melodies to them, bring them to full life and record them.
 It was all done under the direction of Woody's daughter Nora.
 These performers probably weren't even born when I had made that trip to Brooklyn."

+Live performances

+In 2026, Wilco, Bragg and Natalie Merchant played songs from the album at Wilco's Solid Sound festival live for the first time.